 By 1997, the department had admitted its first group of eight students into the "expansion" program on the campus of Pittsburg State University in Pittsburg, Kansas.
 Instructed using distance education, those students graduated in spring 1999.

-The start of the new millenium brought great changes to the department's academic programs: adding a doctorate in rehabilitation science (2001) initiated more activity in the research arena and later a joint PT/PhD degree program was created.
+The start of the new millennium brought great changes to the department's academic programs: adding a doctorate in rehabilitation science (2001) initiated more activity in the research arena and later a joint PT/PhD degree program was created.

 Lisa Stehno-Bittel was appointed chair in 2003.
 At that time, the department changed its name to the KU Department of Physical Therapy and Rehabilitation Science.
 Pittsburg State distance education program was discontinued after graduation of the Class of 2003.